potterheaded/enterprise-storage-check/README.md

 - Direct download links from the storage, used for Artifact Cache
 - Packages

+## Permissions used

+The current permissions used are covered in the GitHub documentation here: https://docs.github.com/en/enterprise-server/admin/github-actions/enabling-github-actions-for-github-enterprise-server/enabling-github-actions-with-amazon-s3-storage and map to APIs within AWS: https://docs.aws.amazon.com/s3/index.html

 ## Usage

 You can use this repository as a codespace, or locally using the following commands.